ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Configure the stage.
 On the **ENVIRONMENT PROPERTIES** tab, create the CF_APP_NAME property.

-  **Tip:** The Sauce Labs user name and access key are available in the test job script as the SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.
+  The Sauce Labs user name and access key are available in the test job script as the SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.
 When you write your tests, you must use these environment variables to authenticate with Sauce Labs.
+  {: tip}

 1. Configure the deploy job.
 In the **Deploy Script** field, include this command: `export CF_APP_NAME="$CF_APP"`.
 That command exports the app name as an environment property.
 1. Configure the test job.
 The values in the following image are examples.
 The **Service Instance**, **Target**, **Organization**, and **Space** fields are populated with the Sauce Labs user name, region, org, and space that you are using.